Benmeddour/proxmox-packer-cloudinit-automation/README.md

 # Proxmox Packer Cloudinit Automation

 This repository contains Packer templates for automating the creation of virtual machine templates on Proxmox Virtual Environment (PVE).
-The project focuses on building Ubuntu Server 24.04 LTS (Noble) templates with Cloud-Init integration for infrastructure automation. you can find more details in the [README1.md](README1.md) file.
+The project focuses on building Ubuntu Server 24.04 LTS (Noble) templates with Cloud-Init integration for infrastructure automation.
+You can find more details in the [Cloud-Init + Packer: Complete Infrastructure Automation Guide (GitHub Wiki)](https://github.com/Benmeddour/proxmox-packer-cloudinit-automation/wiki/Cloud%E2%80%90Init---Packer:-Complete-Infrastructure-Automation-Guide).

+This guide covers:
+- The problem with manual VM/instance setup
+- How **Cloud-Init** simplifies initialization (networking, users, SSH keys, packages)
+- How **Packer** automates Proxmox template creation
+- Combining both for **end-to-end automation**
+- Practical examples, troubleshooting tips, and references (videos & blogs)

 ## 🎯 The Problem We Solve